percona/pg_tde/documentation/docs/faq.md

 If to translate sensitive data to files stored in your database, these are user data in tables, temporary files, WAL files.
 TDE has you covered encrypting all these files.

+`pg_tde` does not encrypt system catalogs yet.
+This is planned for future releases.

 ## I use disk-level encryption.
 Why should I care about TDE?

 Encrypting a hard drive encrypts all data, including system, application, and temporary files.

 Full disk encryption protects your data from people who have physical access to your device and even if it is lost or stolen.
 However, it doesn't protect the data after system boot-up: the data is automatically decrypted when the system runs or when an authorized user requests it.
-This means a sophisticated attacker can access the memory and steal the encryption keys through a cold boot attack.

 Another point to consider is PCI DSS compliance for Personal Account Numbers (PAN) encryption.